Dallas Arts

 Dallas Arts District

-DESCRIPTION: Citizens voted and philanthropists contributed to establish this master-planned Arts District on 68 acres of downtown Dallas in 1979.
-Booker T. Washington High School for the Performing and Visual Arts, AT&T Performing Arts Center, Dallas Black Dance Theatre, Dallas Museum of Art, Dallas Symphony Orchestra, Dallas Theater Center, Meyerson Symphony Center, Nasher Sculpture Center, Trammell Crow Center, and Crow Collection of Asian Art.
+DESCRIPTION: Average citizens voted and philanthropists contributed to establish this master-planned Arts District on 68 acres of downtown Dallas in 1979.
+The sum is greater than the individual parts: Booker T. Washington High School for the Performing & Visual Arts, AT&T Performing Arts Center, Dallas Black Dance Theatre, Dallas Museum of Art, Dallas Symphony Orchestra, Dallas Theater Center, Meyerson Symphony Center, Nasher Sculpture Center, Trammell Crow Center, Crow Collection of Asian Art, and Klyde Warren Park over a freeway forming link to Victory Park north of Downtown.

 DAYS & HOURS: vary by venue